-When the winter chill comes to Paris, one of the great pleasures is sipping a cup of rich hot chocolate, le chocolat chaud, in a cozy café.
-But no matter where you live, you can easily make and enjoy the chocolatey taste of Paris at home.
+When the winter chill comes to Paris, one of the great pleasures is sipping a cup of rich hot chocolate, chocolat chaud, in a cozy café.
+But no matter where you live, you can easily make and enjoy the chocolatey taste of this Parisian specialty at home.

 | Parisian Hot Chocolate|| |

 Use the best chocolate you can find for this amazing hot chocolate.

 2 cups (500ml) whole milk

 5 ounces (130g) bittersweet chocolate, (best-quality), finely chopped

 1. Heat the milk in a medium-sized saucepan.